pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/2_s3_compatible_storage.md

 ## S3 Datasources

-This connector allows using a remote S3-compliant storage as datasource for Pydio Cells, for instance you can connect an Amazon S3 storage or Minio storage.
+This connector allows using a remote S3-compliant storage as datasource for Pydio Cells, for instance you can connect to a minio storage, .... .

 Under the hood, an object service is started in Gateway mode using the Api KEY/SECRET you will provide.